Rob Holland (pilot): Forward Endo

 The Forward Endo is a maneuver where the aircraft rapidly pitches nose downward along its lateral axis, rotating over 540 degrees around that same axis, all while giving the impression of being stationary in space.
 This maneuver is commonly used in figures like the "Cardiac Express" and the "Typhoon Tumble".

 Rolling Spin

 During the Rolling Spin, the aircraft is in a fully stalled state.
 It is simultaneously in a fully developed spin while also rolling around its longitudinal axis.
+Flown by Xavier De Lapparent in the 90s.

+Death

+On April 24, 2025, Holland died in an accident when his MX Aircraft MXS crashed on approach into Langley Air Force Base in advance of the Hampton Roads Airshow.
+An investigation into the crash was initiated by the National Transportation Safety Board (NTSB).

+In the NTSB preliminary report it is thought that a counter-sunk screw used to access a compartment for weight to be added to the elevator came loose.
+This screw jammed the elevator and made him unable to control it, this subsequently led to the fatal crash.
+Eyewitnesses reported that Holland was around 50 ft above the ground when his aircraft began to repeatedly change in attitude rapidly and eventually pitched up sharply and stalled before crashing.